-- Agile.
-Older Agile software development methods continue to influence DevOps tools and practices heavily.
+- Agile: Older Agile software development methods continue to influence DevOps tools and practices heavily.
 Many of these methods, including Scrum and Kanban, have incorporated elements of Agile programming.
 Some of these practices are associated with increased responsiveness to continual changes in requirements and needs, documentation requirements in the form of case studies, holding daily meetings to catch up, and incorporating ongoing communication with clients to know their opinions.
 Agile also stipulates shorter software development cycles instead of traditional ‘cascade’ development methods that stretch over time

 Followers of DevOps practices often incorporate some tools into their particular DevOps “toolchain” perfectly suited to these methods.
 These tools aim to try to optimize, shorten, and automate the various stages of the software creation (or “pipeline”) workflow.
 Many of these tools also promote the core principles of DevOps, such as automation, collaboration, and integration between development and operations teams.
 Here is an example of tools used at various stages of the DevOps cycle.

-- Planning.
-In this phase, business requirements and values are defined.
+- Planning: In this phase, business requirements and values are defined.
 Some sample tools are Jira or Git, with which you can track known issues and carry out project management.

-- Coding.
-This phase involves designing the software and creating the code.
+- Coding: This phase involves designing the software and creating the code.
 Some sample tools are GitHub, GitLab, Bitbucket, or Stash.

 - Believe.
-In this phase, software builds and versions are managed, and automated tools help compile and create code packages for later release for production.
-Source code repositories or package repositories are used that also “package” the infrastructure needed for the product launch.
+In this phase, software builds versions are managed, and automated tools help compile and create code packages for later release for production.
+Source code repositories or package repositories are used to also “package” the infrastructure needed for the product launch.
 Some sample tools are Docker, Ansible, Puppet, Chef, Gradle, Maven.

-- Proof.
-This phase includes continuous testing (manual or automated) to ensure the quality of the programming.
+- Proof: This phase includes continuous testing (manual or automated) to ensure the quality of the programming.
 Some sample tools are JUnit, Codeception, Selenium, Vagrant, TestNG.

-- Startup.
-In this phase, tools are used to help manage, coordinate, schedule, and automate product versions’ production tasks.
+- Startup: In this phase, tools are used to help manage, coordinate, schedule, and automate product versions’ production tasks.
 Some sample tools are Puppet, Chef, Ansible, Jenkins, Kubernetes, OpenShift, OpenStack, Docker, or Jira.

-- Operational.
-In this phase, the software is managed during its production.
+- Operational: In this phase, the software is managed during its production.
 Some sample tools are Ansible, Puppet, PowerShell, Chef, Salt, or Otter.

-- Supervise.
-In this phase, information is identified and collected about problems in a specific software version in production.
+- Supervise: In this phase, information is identified and collected about problems in a specific software version in production.
 Some sample tools are New Relic, Datadog, Grafana, Wireshark, Splunk, Nagios, or Slack.

 DevOps activities reflect the principle of continual automation and enhancement.
 These practices include the following:

-- Continuous development.
-This practice covers the planning and coding phases of the DevOps cycle.
+- Continuous development: This practice covers the planning and coding phases of the DevOps cycle.
 It can also include version control mechanisms.

-- Carrying out continuous tests.
-This practice incorporates continuous automated and pre-scheduled code tests performed as the application code is being created or updated.
+- Carrying out continuous tests: This practice incorporates continuous automated and pre-scheduled code tests performed as the application code is being created or updated.
 Thanks to these tests, the code moves earlier to the production phase.

-- Continuous delivery.
-This practice automates the introduction of code changes to move to a pre-production or staging environment after testing.
+- Continuous delivery: This practice automates the introduction of code changes to move to a pre-production or staging environment after testing.
 A staff member could then decide whether to promote these code changes to production.

-- Continuous start-up (CD).
-As with continuous delivery, this practice automates the release of new or changed code to production.
+- Continuous start-up (CD): As with continuous delivery, this practice automates the release of new or changed code to production.
 A company that implements continuous roll-out might release changes to code or features multiple times a day.
 Container technologies, such as Docker and Kubernetes, enable this continuous startup phase to maintain code consistency across different startup platforms and environments.

-- Continuous monitoring.
-This practice involves continuous monitoring of the code in the production phase and the underlying infrastructure that supports it.
+- Continuous monitoring: This practice involves continuous monitoring of the code in the production phase and the underlying infrastructure that supports it.
 A feedback loop in which errors or problems are reported could return to the development phase.

-- Infrastructure as code.
-This practice can be used during various DevOps phases to automate the provisioning of the infrastructure needed to publish the software.
+- Infrastructure as code: This practice can be used during various DevOps phases to automate the provisioning of the infrastructure needed to publish the software.
 Developers add infrastructure “code” from current development tools.
 For example, developers could create a storage volume on-demand from Docker, Kubernetes, or OpenShift.
 Thanks to this practice, operations teams can also monitor environment configurations, record changes, and simplify configurations’ rollback.